SauravM307/Bengal_Splendors/README.md

 # Bengal_Splendors

-BengalSplendors is a modern-day website that promotes tourism in the picturesque state of West Bengal, India.
+Browse the wesbite hosted on render from this link: https://bengal-splendors.onrender.com/ BengalSplendors is a modern-day website that promotes tourism in the picturesque state of West Bengal, India.
 Offering a curated selection of 9 hand-picked tours, ranging from cultural experiences to natural wonders, the website aims to entice travellers and adventurers alike.

 Key Features and Functionalities: